seco/SmartHome-WeMos-Addons/README.md

 ```
 httpUpdater.setup(&server);
 ```
-or your sensor will and as a zombie in a botnet.
+or your sensor will end as a zombie in a botnet.
 I prefer to have my sensors in a separate network with firewall and a jumphost to configure them.

 Todos:
 * thingspeak as an visualization alternative